 Creative Operations covers a lot of the same areas that Traffic does but is a more advanced position as it is all about setting up systems and processes that make the creative team more efficient.
 This can cover everything from building intake forms, managing the creative workflow system of record, and reporting on creative operational KPIs.
 Again, larger teams will benefit from breaking out roles as much as possible, but for smaller teams looking to get the biggest bang for their buck, hybrid roles offer a better ROI.

 Traffic Managers and Project Managers each offer unique value to creative teams, and both contribute substantially to improving creative operations.
 Another way to streamline creative operations is with a compete, end-to-end creative workflow management solution like inMotion ingite.
-Learn more about ignite and start a free trial by clicking here.

 Elise Hauser is a product and content marketer with a passion for telling brand stories.
 She has produced inMotionNow’s annual In-House Creative Management Report for 3 years, webinars, content sessions for major industry events reaching audiences of 1,000+, and of course, countless blog posts.
 When Elise isn’t writing about the marketing and creative industry at inMotionNow she is teaching economics and hanging out with her cat, Tucker, at her home in Raleigh, NC.